boldflight/BibleConverter/test_EPUB/output/lev.md

 ### Regulations for the Eating of Priestly Stipends

-[1] The Lord spoke to Moses:
+[1] The **Lord** spoke to Moses:
 [2] “Tell Aaron and his sons that they must deal respectfully with the holy offerings of the Israelites, which they consecrate to me, so that they do not profane my holy name.
-I am the Lord.
+I am the **Lord**.
-[3] Say to them, ‘Throughout your generations, if any man from all your descendants approaches the holy offerings, which the Israelites consecrate to the Lord, while he is impure, that person must be cut off from before me.
-I am the Lord.
+[3] Say to them, ‘Throughout your generations, if any man from all your descendants approaches the holy offerings, which the Israelites consecrate to the **Lord**, while he is impure, that person must be cut off from before me.
+I am the **Lord**.
 [4] No man from the descendants of Aaron who is diseased or has a discharge may eat the holy offerings until he becomes clean.
 The one who touches anything made unclean by contact with a dead person, or with a man who has a seminal emission, [5] or with a man who touches a swarming thing by which he becomes unclean, or who touches a person by which he becomes unclean, whatever that person’s impurity —
 [6] the person who touches any of these will be unclean until evening and must not eat from the holy offerings unless he has bathed his body in water.
 [7] When the sun goes down he will be clean, and afterward he may eat from the holy offerings, because they are his food.
 [8] He must not eat an animal that has died of natural causes or an animal torn by beasts and thus become unclean by it.
-I am the Lord.
+I am the **Lord**.
 [9] They must keep my charge so that they do not incur sin on account of it and therefore die because they profane it.
-I am the Lord who sanctifies them.
+I am the **Lord** who sanctifies them.
 [10] “‘No lay person may eat anything holy.
 Neither a priest’s lodger nor a hired laborer may eat anything holy, [11] but if a priest buys a person with his own money, that person may eat the holy offerings, and those born in the priest’s own house may eat his food.
 [12] If a priest’s daughter marries a lay person, she may not eat the holy contribution offerings, [13] but if a priest’s daughter is a widow or divorced, and she has no children so that she returns to live in her father’s house as in her youth, she may eat from her father’s food, but no lay person may eat it.
 [14] “‘If a man eats a holy offering by mistake, he must add one-fifth to it and give the holy offering to the priest.
-[15] They must not profane the holy offerings which the Israelites contribute to the Lord, [16] and so cause them to incur a penalty for guilt when they eat their holy offerings, for I am the Lord who sanctifies them.’”
+[15] They must not profane the holy offerings which the Israelites contribute to the **Lord**, [16] and so cause them to incur a penalty for guilt when they eat their holy offerings, for I am the **Lord** who sanctifies them.’”

 ### Regulations for Offering Votive and Freewill Offerings

-[17] The Lord spoke to Moses:
+[17] The **Lord** spoke to Moses:
-[18] “Speak to Aaron, his sons, and all the Israelites and tell them, ‘When any man from the house of Israel or from the resident foreigners in Israel presents his offering for any of the votive or freewill offerings, which they present to the Lord as a burnt offering, [19] if it is to be acceptable for your benefit it must be a flawless male from the cattle, sheep, or goats.
+[18] “Speak to Aaron, his sons, and all the Israelites and tell them, ‘When any man from the house of Israel or from the resident foreigners in Israel presents his offering for any of the votive or freewill offerings, which they present to the **Lord** as a burnt offering, [19] if it is to be acceptable for your benefit it must be a flawless male from the cattle, sheep, or goats.
 [20] You must not present anything that has a flaw, because it will not be acceptable for your benefit.
-[21] If a man presents a peace-offering sacrifice to the Lord for a special votive offering or for a freewill offering from the herd or the flock, it must be flawless to be acceptable; it must have no flaw.
+[21] If a man presents a peace-offering sacrifice to the **Lord** for a special votive offering or for a freewill offering from the herd or the flock, it must be flawless to be acceptable; it must have no flaw.
-[22] “‘You must not present to the Lord something blind, or with a broken bone, or mutilated, or with a running sore, or with a festering eruption, or with a feverish rash.
-You must not give any of these as a gift on the altar to the Lord.
+[22] “‘You must not present to the **Lord** something blind, or with a broken bone, or mutilated, or with a running sore, or with a festering eruption, or with a feverish rash.
+You must not give any of these as a gift on the altar to the **Lord**.
 [23] As for an ox or a sheep with a limb too long or stunted, you may present it as a freewill offering, but it will not be acceptable for a votive offering.
-[24] You must not present to the Lord something with testicles that are bruised, crushed, torn, or cut off; you must not do this in your land.
+[24] You must not present to the **Lord** something with testicles that are bruised, crushed, torn, or cut off; you must not do this in your land.
 [25] Even from a foreigner you must not present the food of your God from such animals as these, for they are ruined and flawed; they will not be acceptable for your benefit.’”
-[26] The Lord spoke to Moses:
+[26] The **Lord** spoke to Moses:
-[27] “When an ox, lamb, or goat is born, it must be under the care of its mother seven days, but from the eighth day onward it will be acceptable as an offering gift to the Lord.
+[27] “When an ox, lamb, or goat is born, it must be under the care of its mother seven days, but from the eighth day onward it will be acceptable as an offering gift to the **Lord**.
 [28] You must not slaughter an ox or a sheep and its young on the same day.
-[29] When you sacrifice a thanksgiving offering to the Lord, you must sacrifice it so that it is acceptable for your benefit.
+[29] When you sacrifice a thanksgiving offering to the **Lord**, you must sacrifice it so that it is acceptable for your benefit.
 [30] On that very day it must be eaten; you must not leave any part of it over until morning.
-I am the Lord.
+I am the **Lord**.
 [31] “You must be sure to do my commandments.
-I am the Lord.
+I am the **Lord**.
 [32] You must not profane my holy name, and I will be sanctified in the midst of the Israelites.
-I am the Lord who sanctifies you, [33] the one who brought you out from the land of Egypt to be your God.
-I am the Lord.”
+I am the **Lord** who sanctifies you, [33] the one who brought you out from the land of Egypt to be your God.
+I am the **Lord**.”

 ## Chapter 23

 ### Regulations for Israel’s Appointed Times

-[1] The Lord spoke to Moses:
+[1] The **Lord** spoke to Moses:
-[2] “Speak to the Israelites and tell them, ‘These are the Lord’s appointed times which you must proclaim as holy assemblies—my appointed times.
+[2] “Speak to the Israelites and tell them, ‘These are the **Lord**’s appointed times which you must proclaim as holy assemblies—my appointed times.

 ### The Weekly Sabbath

 [3] “‘Six days work may be done, but on the seventh day there must be a Sabbath of complete rest, a holy assembly.
-You must not do any work; it is a Sabbath to the Lord in all the places where you live.
+You must not do any work; it is a Sabbath to the **Lord** in all the places where you live.

 ### The Passover and Feast of Unleavened Bread

-[4] “‘These are the Lord’s appointed times, holy assemblies, which you must proclaim at their appointed time.
+[4] “‘These are the **Lord**’s appointed times, holy assemblies, which you must proclaim at their appointed time.
-[5] In the first month, on the fourteenth day of the month, at twilight, is a Passover offering to the Lord.
+[5] In the first month, on the fourteenth day of the month, at twilight, is a Passover offering to the **Lord**.
-[6] Then on the fifteenth day of the same month will be the Feast of Unleavened Bread to the Lord; seven days you must eat unleavened bread.
+[6] Then on the fifteenth day of the same month will be the Feast of Unleavened Bread to the **Lord**; seven days you must eat unleavened bread.
 [7] On the first day there will be a holy assembly for you; you must not do any regular work.
-[8] You must present a gift to the Lord for seven days, and the seventh day is a holy assembly; you must not do any regular work.’”
+[8] You must present a gift to the **Lord** for seven days, and the seventh day is a holy assembly; you must not do any regular work.’”

 ### The Presentation of Firstfruits

-[9] The Lord spoke to Moses:
+[9] The **Lord** spoke to Moses:
-[10] “Speak to the Israelites and tell them, ‘When you enter the land that I am about to give to you and you gather in its harvest, then you must bring the sheaf of the first portion of your harvest to the priest, [11] and he must wave the sheaf before the Lord to be accepted for your benefit —on the day after the Sabbath the priest is to wave it.
+[10] “Speak to the Israelites and tell them, ‘When you enter the land that I am about to give to you and you gather in its harvest, then you must bring the sheaf of the first portion of your harvest to the priest, [11] and he must wave the sheaf before the **Lord** to be accepted for your benefit —on the day after the Sabbath the priest is to wave it.
-[12] On the day you wave the sheaf you must also offer a flawless yearling lamb for a burnt offering to the Lord, [13] along with its grain offering, two-tenths of an ephah of choice wheat flour mixed with olive oil, as a gift to the Lord, a soothing aroma, and its drink offering, one-fourth of a hin of wine.
+[12] On the day you wave the sheaf you must also offer a flawless yearling lamb for a burnt offering to the **Lord**, [13] along with its grain offering, two-tenths of an ephah of choice wheat flour mixed with olive oil, as a gift to the **Lord**, a soothing aroma, and its drink offering, one-fourth of a hin of wine.
 [14] You must not eat bread, roasted grain, or fresh grain until this very day, until you bring the offering to your God.
 This is a perpetual statute throughout your generations in all the places where you live.

 ### The Feast of Weeks

 [15] “‘You must count for yourselves seven weeks from the day after the Sabbath, from the day you bring the wave offering sheaf; they must be complete weeks.
-[16] You must count fifty days—until the day after the seventh Sabbath—and then you must present a new grain offering to the Lord.
+[16] You must count fifty days—until the day after the seventh Sabbath—and then you must present a new grain offering to the **Lord**.
-[17] From the places where you live you must bring two loaves of bread for a wave offering; they must be made from two-tenths of an ephah of fine wheat flour, baked with yeast, as firstfruits to the Lord.
+[17] From the places where you live you must bring two loaves of bread for a wave offering; they must be made from two-tenths of an ephah of fine wheat flour, baked with yeast, as firstfruits to the **Lord**.
 [18] Along with the loaves of bread, you must also present seven flawless yearling lambs, one young bull, and two rams.
-They are to be a burnt offering to the Lord along with their grain offering and drink offerings, a gift of a soothing aroma to the Lord.
+They are to be a burnt offering to the **Lord** along with their grain offering and drink offerings, a gift of a soothing aroma to the **Lord**.
-[19] You must also offer one male goat for a sin offering and two yearling lambs for a peace-offering sacrifice, [20] and the priest is to wave them—the two lambs —along with the bread of the firstfruits, as a wave offering before the Lord; they will be holy to the Lord for the priest.
+[19] You must also offer one male goat for a sin offering and two yearling lambs for a peace-offering sacrifice, [20] and the priest is to wave them—the two lambs —along with the bread of the firstfruits, as a wave offering before the **Lord**; they will be holy to the **Lord** for the priest.
 [21] “‘On this very day you must proclaim an assembly; it is to be a holy assembly for you.
 You must not do any regular work.
 This is a perpetual statute in all the places where you live throughout your generations.
 [22] When you gather in the harvest of your land, you must not completely harvest the corner of your field, and you must not gather up the gleanings of your harvest.
 You must leave them for the poor and the resident foreigner.
-I am the Lord your God.’”
+I am the **Lord** your God.’”

 ### The Feast of Horn Blasts

-[23] The Lord spoke to Moses:
+[23] The **Lord** spoke to Moses:
 [24] “Tell the Israelites, ‘In the seventh month, on the first day of the month, you must have a complete rest, a memorial announced by loud horn blasts, a holy assembly.
-[25] You must not do any regular work, but you must present a gift to the Lord.’”
+[25] You must not do any regular work, but you must present a gift to the **Lord**.’”

 ### The Day of Atonement

-[26] The Lord spoke to Moses:
+[26] The **Lord** spoke to Moses:
 [27] “The tenth day of this seventh month is the Day of Atonement.
-It is to be a holy assembly for you, and you must humble yourselves and present a gift to the Lord.
+It is to be a holy assembly for you, and you must humble yourselves and present a gift to the **Lord**.
-[28] You must not do any work on this particular day, because it is a day of atonement to make atonement for yourselves before the Lord your God.
+[28] You must not do any work on this particular day, because it is a day of atonement to make atonement for yourselves before the **Lord** your God.
 [29] Indeed, any person who does not behave with humility on this particular day will be cut off from his people.
 [30] As for any person who does any work on this particular day, I will exterminate that person from the midst of his people —
 [31] you must not do any work!
 This is a perpetual statute throughout your generations in all the places where you live.